 Top 5 Marketing Predictions for 2015

-To get you off to a good start this year and give you an edge on the competition, Tiga Creative Marketing compiled a list of the hottest marketing trends and predictions for 2015.
+To get you off to a good start this year and give you an edge on the competition, Tiga Creative Marketing agency in Kent have compiled a list of the hottest marketing trends and predictions for 2015.

 - Digital and physical will become entirely integrated.
 Consumers are channel agnostic – they engage across multiple channels and expect a consistent and uninterrupted relationship with the brand across all.
 Marketing channels can no longer work in isolation of each other – offline, online and the physical need to be fully integrated – so however and whenever a customer chooses to engage with a brand they feel their experience is relevant and personal to them.
 We predict that digital marketing channel siloes will completely disappear in 2015 – along with any businesses that fail to make the change.